 Wilhelm became the top relief pitcher of the 1960s.
-In his six years with the Sox, he won 41 games and saved 98 others while producing some astonishingly low ERAs considering he threw a knuckleball.
-His highest ERA between 1963 and 1968 was 2.64, and every other season it was less than two.
+In his six years with the Sox, he won 41 games and saved 99 others while producing some astonishingly low ERAs considering he threw a knuckleball.
+His highest ERA between 1963 and 1968 was 2.64, and in every other season it was less than two.
 He became a Hall-of-Famer in 1985.

 The White Sox acquired pitcher David Wells from Toronto, basically for pitcher Mike Sirotka.
-Over the coming weeks and months, Sirotka and the Blue Jays claimed the Sox knew that Sirotka had a bad arm and couldn’t pitch.
+Over the coming weeks and months, Sirotka and the Blue Jays claimed the Sox knew that he had a bad arm and couldn’t pitch.
 Sox GM Ken Williams defended himself by saying that he told the Jays he thought Sirotka might be hurt and offered pitcher Jim Parque instead.
 Commissioner Bud Selig ruled in late March that the trade would stand.
 The whole episode became known as “Shouldergate.”